Table of Contents

 Last but not least, we have an option for those that seek to build a silent PC, devoid of any low-frequency humming or monotonous droning sounds: The be quiet!
 Straight Power 11 750 W.

-This PSU includes a 135 mm fan made with being quiet!’s Silent Wings 3 design, high-end fluid dynamic bearings, a 6-pole fan motor, and static pressure optimized fan blades.
+This PSU includes a 135 mm fan made with being quiet!’s Silent Wings 3 design, high-end fluid dynamic bearings, a 6-pole fan motor, and static pressure-optimized fan blades.
 This translates to noise levels that range from 8.6 to 20.8 decibels – which is ultimately inaudible from a foot away.

 Like the aforementioned SF750, this power supply is also 80 PLUS Platinum rated, but it is different in that it has multiple high power +12V rails – four to be exact.
 These rails, though independent from each other, are separated into two pairs: one pair outputting 20 amps, and the other pair outputs 24 amps for a total of 84 amps, or 820 watts.

 You can find the be quiet!
-Straight Power 11 750 W PSU currently for $169.99, which is a great deal for the performance and value this silent power supply offers.
+Straight Power 11 750 W PSU is currently for $169.99, which is a great deal for the performance and value this silent power supply offers.